pocc/ross.gg/content/about.md

 I work at Cloudflare helping customers make their websites more performant.
 I understand L3, L4, and L7 deeply.
 In my free time, I like building things with code.
 See [/projects](/projects) for showcases and [github](https://github.com/pocc) for all the things I've built.

 I love to look at hexdumps because flags and options are bits and bytes that constitute the various layers.
 I like to read RFCs, because they hold the ultimate truth on how protocols should work.
 Always focus on the root problem.
-PCAPs or it didn't happen.
+PCAPs or it didn't happe1n.

 [Résumé](/resume.pdf) for those who want it.